 Other useful information

-The Children's Society is a national charity who have developed specific information and guidance for young cares relating to Covid-19.
+The Children's Society is a national charity that has developed specific information and guidance for young cares relating to Covid-19.

 Carers UK is a national organisation providing carers with expert advice, information and support.
 They campaign and innovate to find better ways to reach and support carers.
 They have a range of frequently asked questions which is a useful resource you can see them below: